First elected MLA for Saskatchewan Rivers in the 2007 provincial election, Nadine was re-elected in 2011 and 2016.

 Nadine was named a BILLD Fellow in 2009 after completing the Bowhay Institute for Legislative Leadership Development program and has served as a mentor for the Saskatchewan Legislative Internship Program four times.
 Nadine is a graduate of the 2009 Pacific Northwest Economic Region Legislative Leadership Academy, and serves as a member of the Commonwealth Parliamentary Association.

 Fourth generation cattle ranchers, Nadine and her husband Doug reside north of Prince Albert.
-They raised four children who all live and work in Saskatchewan, and are now the proud grandparents of seven lively grandchildren.
+They raised four children who all live and work in Saskatchewan, and are now the proud grandparents of eight lively grandchildren.